Join CityClub

 Where is Leeds’ South Bank?

-Firstly, you might be asking what exactly is South Bank?
+Firstly, you might be asking what exactly is Leeds South Bank?
 South Bank is a large area south of Leeds’ River Aire consisting of the districts of Holbeck and Hunslet.
-For many years the area has been associated with old derelict buildings, industrial estates and wasteland.
+For many years the area old derelict buildings were surrounding the area, industrial estates and wasteland.
 It also borders areas with high crime rates and some of the highest levels of poverty in the city.

-That said, the South Bank area is interspersed with many attractive listed and unused buildings in major need of restoration, providing fantastic foundations.
+That said, in the South Bank area, many attractive listed and unused buildings are in major need of restoration, providing fantastic foundations.
 Foundations Leeds City Council intend to make full use of.

 What is the Leeds South Bank Project?

-Leeds City Council’s overarching vision is to turn South Bank into a ‘distinctive European destination for investment, living, learning, creativity and leisure’.
-The framework devised by Leeds City Council sets out criteria that it wishes South Bank to achieve:
+Leeds City Council’s overarching vision is to turn the Leeds South Bank area into a ‘distinctive European destination for investment, living, learning, creativity and leisure’.
+The framework devised by the City Council sets out criteria that it wishes South Bank Leeds to achieve:

 How has the South Bank Project progressed?

-Comfortably the largest and arguably the most impressive of the initiatives that makes up the South Bank Project.
-Once completed, Aire Park will be an enormous mixed-use district surrounding Tetley’s former brewery site.
+Aire Park is comfortably the largest and arguably the most impressive of the initiatives that makes up the Leeds South Bank Project.
+Aire Park will be an enormous mixed-use district surrounding Tetley’s former brewery site.
 At the heart the new district will be an expansive city park with large green spaces and hundreds of newly planted trees.
-In fact, Aire Park will be the largest new park in the UK once completed, providing all important green spaces for Leeds residents.
+In fact, Aire Park will be the largest new park in the UK on completion, providing all important green spaces for Leeds residents.
 Leeds City Council officers go as far as calling it the first major 21st-century park, adding it would be a “catalyst for regeneration” in the surrounding area.

 However, the ambitious plan does not just incorporate a new park.
 Towards the periphery of the expansive project there will be mixed-use commercial space, residential buildings and retail and leisure amenities.